QA-Shivam/chaintest-testng/README.md

 # Integration Steps
 Step 1: Set Up ChainLP Server Using Docker
-ChainLP Server is a required component to generate the Chaintest reports.
+ChainLP Server is a framework component providing historical analytics.
 It needs to be run using Docker.

 Clone the Chaintest repository from GitHub: git clone: https://github.com/QA-Shivam/chaintest-testng.git